Floral Park Medical

 3. How often should I get my cholesterol checked?

 The frequency of these tests will also depend on the risk factors present.
-Your physician will be able to advise you on the required treatment and timelines for checkups.
-Being aware and alert to your health is a prerequisite to leading a healthier life.
+Your primary care physician will be able to advise you on the required treatment and timelines for checkups.
+Awareness and awareness of your health is a prerequisite to leading a healthier life.